wilmoore/almon/Readme.md

 The **Asterisk Log Monitor** _almon_ is a `php` based log monitor for the [Asterisk IP PBX system][asterisk].

+> You may be asking yourself, "Why use PHP to parse server logs?"...

+Normally, I would use [Fail2ban][] for this type of project; however, this is just a fun excercise and an excuse to show off test driven development in PHP.

 ## Installation

 ```